 If you suffer a cyber-attack, the chances are it will cause considerable financial and reputational damage to your company.
 That's why it's important to keep up with the ever-evolving cyber threats with a layered approach to cybersecurity.

 Attacks happen because cybercrime is lucrative – plain & simple.
 A hackers primary aim is to steal, capture, hold hostage or destroy information – usually for financial gain.
 Well known attacks such as crytolockers, encrypt information before demanding a ransom, usually in the form of cryptocurrency.

 While most attackers aim to make money from their activities, there are also a growing number of attacks referred to as hacktivism which are carried out with social or political aims.
 The key thing to remember is that cyber criminals are incredibly proactive, and the key to successfully dodging their attacks, is to be as proactive as they are about staying secure.
 This is why we provide expert Cyber Security Services.

-Cyber-criminals are not afraid to target even the most resilient organisation, with your assets, reputation and business all at risk.
-There is a huge range of cyber-security threats – new attacks emerge every day.
+Cyber-criminals are not afraid to target even the most resilient organisation, with your assets, reputation, and business all at risk.
+There is a huge range of cyber-security attacks and new attacks emerge every day.
 Common attacks include:

 That's incredibly high considering your employees are the organisation's first line of defence against a cyber-attack.

 Are you confident in your staff members being the 3%?
 Your employees can undertake a simple phishing test, allowing them to easily identify the difference between a real email and a phishing email.

 Many common cyber-security targets are random – they’re on websites as downloads or hidden as questionable email attachments but they are increasingly targeted and highly sophisticated.
 Any individual or organisation that uses the Internet is at risk.
 Certain sectors like healthcare, finance, legal & government are at heightened risk due to the value of the data they process.